Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 **Now this deployment wont go to BTP cloud it goes to SAP HTML5 repository**
 </br> because if you take a look at the MTA.yaml file it as the clear explanation
-</br> earlier we deployed node JS application with DB deployer, Db and XSUAA
+</br> earlier we deployed Node JS application with DB deployer, Db and XSUAA
 </br> now it has Fiori-Ui related artifacts and XSUAA services and it is deployed as HTML5 application

 </br>